Chart Color Schemes

 Morphett Vale - West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.9%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 8.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding them - advanced diplomas at 8.1% and certificates at 33.8%.
+The area's university qualification rate is 11.9%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
+Trade and technical skills are prevalent, with 41.9% of residents aged 15+ holding vocational credentials – advanced diplomas (8.1%) and certificates (33.8%).

 Frequently Asked Questions - Education